-We spent few months traveling around this country.
+We spent a few months traveling around this country.
 When it comes to nature and landscapes, it’s one of the best places in South East Asia.
 Vietnam has high mountains, sea with great beaches and busy cities with amazing architecture.
 You can spend many days traveling around this country and never get bored.

 Mai Chau is a hidden gem of Vietnam- it is located in the North of the country.
-The main reason to go there is to see the beautiful rice fields surrounded by the green mountains.
+The main reason to go there is to see the beautiful rice fields surrounded by green mountains.

 See also: Travel Tips for Visiting Mai Chau